If you’re looking for the best natural toothpaste brands, we’ve got you covered.

 Kids’ option?
 Yes – Strawberry watermelon (although it does contain “natural flavor”)

 Remineralizing?
-Yes – they have one n-HAp option (the rest are free from both HAp and fluoride)
+Yes – they have a couple of nano-HAP options (the rest are free from both HAp and fluoride)

 Abbie’s Review